heig-vd-dai-course/heig-vd-dai-course/01-introduction-and-course-organization/SET_UP_A_WINDOWS_DEVELOPMENT_ENVIRONMENT.md

 You can always open a PowerShell terminal by clicking on the down arrow in the title bar and selecting "Windows PowerShell".

-You can run a PowerShell terminal as an administrator by clicking on the down arrow in the title bar and selecting "Windows PowerShell" while holding the `Ctrl` key.
+You can run a PowerShell terminal as administrator by clicking on the down arrow in the title bar and selecting "Windows PowerShell" while holding the `Ctrl` key.

 ![Open PowerShell](./images/windows-terminal-open-powershell.png)